I have written several posts regarding batteries directly and indirectly, especially this old one.

 And as almost all phones/phablets in 2018 comes with planned obsolescence and non (user-) removable batteries, it becomes increasingly important to reduce the heating especially during charging, as simple habits can help.

-Hint no 1: Preferably charge you device while it is cold and idle – e.g. while you sleep.
+Hint no 1: Preferably charge with a slow wired charger while your device is cold and idle – e.g. while you sleep.

 Charging in it self heats the battery, so slow charging is better than fast charging for the overall life.